- Forecast bias is distinct from the forecast error and one of the most important keys to improving forecast accuracy.

 Some companies are unwilling to address their sales forecast bias for political reasons.
 But a significant reason for their trepidation is they have never actually measured their forecast bias from all the forecast inputs.
-Therefore without the actual data, they are less willing to confront entities within their company that is damaging forecast accuracy.
+Therefore without the actual data, they are less willing to confront entities within their company, damaging forecast accuracy.

 The Current State of Forecasting Bias

 It’s challenging to find a company that is satisfied with its forecast.
 And I have to agree.
 I have yet to consult with a company that is forecasting anywhere close to the level that they could.
-Everything from the design of the business, to poorly selected or configured forecasting applications stand in the way of this objective.
-However, it is as rare to find a company that has any realistic plan for improving its forecast.
+Everything from the business design to poorly selected or configured forecasting applications stand in the way of this objective.
+However, it is as rare to find a company with any realistic plan for improving its forecast.

-General ideas, such as using more sophisticated forecasting methods or changing the interval of the forecast error measurement, are typically dead ends.
+General ideas, such as using more sophisticated forecasting methods or changing the forecast error measurement interval, are typically dead ends.
 One of the easiest ways to improve the forecast is right under almost every company’s nose, but they often have little interest in exploring this option.
 This method is to remove the bias from their forecast.